National Lottery sales rise to €805m with growth online

 The lottery franchise, which is run by Canadian-owned operator Premier Lotteries Ireland (PLI), reported a minor rise in sales from €800 million in 2017, but significantly higher than the post-crash low of €670 million in 2015.

-National Lottery sales have increased for the fourth year in a row, totalling €805 million in a year that saw an increasing number of monthly players using online channels.
+National Lottery sales increased for the fourth year in a row to €805 million although that figure was slightly subdued by the lack of rolling jackpots.

+More millionaires were created than ever, with 24 added in 2018, and more than €453 million in prizes paid out.

 Online sales grew 20 per cent and now represent 7.7 per cent of the total at €61.8 million with about 102,000 people per month participating in the various games online.